BMW 2 Series Gran Tourer (2015-2021) Review

 In 2015, the front-wheel-drive BMW 2 Series Gran Tourer arrived, as the seven-seat alternative to the BMW 2 Series Active Tourer five-seat MPV.
 This BMW 2 Series Gran Tourer review talks through the longer wheelbase and taller rear end that sets the Gran Tourer apart from its Active Tourer sibling.

-People carriers in general are something of a niche sector these days.
-But of BMW’s two MPVs, the Gran Tourer makes most sense because of its three-row capability.
-The alternative BMW X1 only seats five, for example, and you need to spend much more for a BMW SUV that can accommodate seven.
+BMW has since discontinued the 2 Series Gran Tourer, leaving just the 2 Series Active Tourer.
+Likewise, the alternative BMW X1 only seats five, for example, and you need to spend much more for a BMW SUV that can accommodate seven.

-Visually, it’s a bit nondescript.
+Visually, it was a bit nondescript.
 That’s almost inevitable with MPVs, which are designed for maximum interior space first and foremost.
-It still gets the classic kidney grille, though, and BMW offers some sporty-looking variants with large alloy wheels and smart trim details.
+It still got the classic kidney grille, though, and BMW offered some sporty-looking variants with large alloy wheels and smart trim details.

-Inside, it’s more authentically BMW.
-It has a contemporary layout similar to the brand’s other models, with the trademark widescreen infotainment system and a good-to-hold steering wheel.
-The instruments are clear and the rest of the layout is logical.
-The seats in M Sport versions are among the best you will find in any seven-seater, feeling more like those from a BMW M sports car than a family-focused people carrier.
+Inside, it was more authentically BMW.
+It had a contemporary layout similar to the brand’s other models, with the trademark widescreen infotainment system and a good-to-hold steering wheel.
+The instruments were clear and the rest of the layout was logical.
+The seats in M Sport versions were among the best you could find in any seven-seater at the time, feeling more like those from a BMW M sports car than a family-focused people carrier.

-The BMW 2 Series Gran Tourer ranks highly for interior practicality.
-The middle row of seats is adjustable, sliding back and forth and offering adjustable backrest angles.
-The seats are easy to get in and out of too.
-The third row is much more restricted and frankly doesn’t offer adult-friendly space, despite the bulkier rear roof line.
-But for kids, they’re fine, and fold flat into the boot floor when not needed.
+The BMW 2 Series Gran Tourer ranked highly for interior practicality.
+The middle row of seats was adjustable, sliding back and forth and offering adjustable backrest angles.
+The seats were easy to get in and out of too.
+The third row was much more restricted and frankly didn't offer adult-friendly space, despite the bulkier rear roof line.
+But for kids, they were fine and folded flat into the boot floor when not needed.

-Inside, there are loads of little cubby holes and stowage slots, and BMW even offers a fold-flat front passenger seat so really long loads can be threaded in with all the rear seats folded.
-The electric tailgate is convenient too, particularly as it can be opened via the key fob remote: perfect for parents with full hands and excitable children.
+Inside, there were loads of little cubby holes and stowage slots, and BMW even offered a fold-flat front passenger seat so really long loads could be threaded in with all the rear seats folded.
+The electric tailgate was convenient too, particularly as it could be opened via the key fob remote: perfect for parents with full hands and excitable children.

-There’s no such thing as a poorly-equipped BMW 2 Series Gran Tourer.
-Even the standard SE variant comes with a great haul of standard equipment, including BMW iDrive sat nav, dual-zone climate control, alloy wheels and automatic headlights.
-Moving up through the range brings leather upholstery and bigger alloy wheels, but the differences are largely visual, so well-stocked is the base model.
+There was no such thing as a poorly-equipped BMW 2 Series Gran Tourer.
+Even the standard SE variant came with a great haul of standard equipment, including BMW iDrive sat nav, dual-zone climate control, alloy wheels and automatic headlights.
+Moving up through the range brought leather upholstery and bigger alloy wheels, but the differences were largely visual.

-All the engines are turbocharged units, with either three or four cylinders.
-This is the era of vehicle that majored on diesel power, with a broad range of choices ranging from entry-level 216d through to the 220d, which came with an xDrive four-wheel-drive option alongside the regular front-wheel drive.
-The 218i and 220i petrol versions are rarer, but worth searching for.
+All the engines were turbocharged units, with either three or four cylinders.
+This was the era of vehicle that majored in diesel power, with a broad range of choices ranging from entry-level 216d through to the 220d, which came with an xDrive four-wheel-drive option alongside the regular front-wheel drive.
+The 218i and 220i petrol versions were rarer but are worth searching for.

-Although the lower-powered versions are not exactly rocket ships, it’s still a surprisingly authentic BMW to drive.
-That’s thanks largely to its excellent handling, with genuinely engaging dynamics, including roll-free handling and nicely-weighted precise steering.
-The ride is on the firm side for an MPV, but still on the right side of comfortable unless you choose the models with the largest alloy wheels.
-We can almost guarantee the BMW 2 Series Gran Tourer will drive much better than you might expect.
+Although the lower-powered versions were not exactly rocket ships, it was still a surprisingly authentic BMW to drive.
+That was thanks to its excellent handling, with genuinely engaging dynamics, including roll-free handling and nicely weighted precise steering.
+The ride was on the firm side for an MPV, but still on the right side of comfortable unless you chose the models with the largest alloy wheels.
+We can almost guarantee the BMW 2 Series Gran Tourer drives much better than you might expect.

 Being a premium car, prices were on the steep side for seven-seat MPVs when new, but a few years on, the 2 Series Gran Tourer is looking much better value for money – particularly if you take one of the fancied Sport or M Sport variants.
 With BMW’s sophisticated engines serving up great fuel economy and low tax bills, it shouldn’t prove too costly to run either.